carsontlee/FanVoiceDrop/README.md

 3. Play these clips during live performances to create unforgettable moments for fans, while giving artists a fun, creative way to customize each show to their audience.

 ## Use Case
-Imagine a DJ like Dom Dolla performing his song "San Francisco" at a show.
+Imagine a DJ like Dom Dolla playing his song "San Francisco" at a show.
 In the original recording of the song, there is a voice that says "San Francisco, where's your disco" right before the beat drops.

 Instead, imagine a lucky fan's voice saying that same line, but "San Francisco" is swapped with the city the show is at.